-In this course, students learn about three main fields of technological science: engineering, biotechnology, and information technology.
-The first unit of the course surveys 15 distinct sub-fields of engineering, exploring the science background, real-world applications, and career opportunities in fields including aerospace, nuclear, and software engineering.
+Introduction to Technological Sciences provides an introduction to three main fields of technological science: engineering, biotechnology, and information technology.
+The first unit of the course surveys 15 distinct subfields of engineering, exploring the science background, real-world applications, and career opportunities in fields including aerospace, nuclear, and software engineering.
 In the second unit, students study cutting-edge biotechnology topics such as gene therapy, bioengineered crops, and biodegradation.
-The final unit focuses on the study of informational technology, covering computer networking, data storage, and data encryption for secure communications.
+The final unit focuses on the study of information technology, covering computer networking, data storage, and data encryption for secure communications.